zkoss/keikai-blog/blog/_posts/2020-03-25-payroll-template.markdown

 title:  "Turn manual Excel workflow into automated Web App"
 date:   2020-03-25
 categories: "Application"
+excerpt: “Automate excel data-filling process with Keikai - take payroll as an example.”

 index-intro: "
 This article tells you how to build a datasheet and template apllication in keikai.